gabrielpsp/Rom-Inspector-pak/README.md

 📊 Detailed Statistics
 Generates reports on ROM counts per system, cover usage percentage, and disk usage (ROMs and covers).

+📝 ROM Name Validation
+Checks ROM names for invalid characters and formatting issues, generates a report, and offers options to rename or delete problematic files.

+📦 ZIP ROM Management
+Scans ZIP ROM files, lets you decompress, delete, or skip them, and generates a detailed report with progress feedback.

 ⚙️ Technical Details
 Compatibility: Optimized for TrimUI Brick with NextUI, supports .media folders.